 Mdina was once the capital of Malta with Rabat being its suburb.
 It is believed that at the end of the hill occupied by Mdina today, once lied a Bronze Age settlement.
 The town was invaded throughout history by Phoenicians, Carthaginians, Romans etc. and yet it always remained urban.
 It was named Malita during the Roman rule, as was the whole island, being three times bigger than today.
 Mdina continued to be the administrative center and the only fortification on the island until the 16th century.
 It started to decline under Byzantine just to be replaced by the new capital Valletta.
 The character of the buildings also changed and in time, it was almost deserted.
 The town suffered a lot of damage during the 1693 earthquake after which the Grand Master of the Order of St. John Manoel de Vilhena rebuilt several public buildings and the main entrance.

 Also know as the silent city, Mdina resembles Valletta (or I should say it’s the other way around given that Mdina is older), and it’s like an open-air museum.
-There is a wide fortification with narrow streets, Baroque windows, interesting details decorating façades and palaces’ interiors, with churches, elegant domes, street lanterns.
+The most important Mdina Malta attractions are – a wide fortification with narrow streets, Baroque windows, interesting details decorating façades and palaces’ interiors, with churches, elegant domes, street lanterns.
 It’s like a grand movie set, that’s the first impression you get as soon as you go through the Main Gate.
 (GOT fans, I didn’t forget you, don’t worry.
 Yep, this is the gate that Catelyn and Rodrik went through coming to King’s Landing.)

 Those of you who follow the blog on Instagram already know that I couldn’t resist taking pictures of almost every charming detail I found, curving streets and walls with lush flowers hanging down.
 (You can still see it on Instagram highlighted under ‘Malta’.)
 Right after the Main Gate there is the Vilhem’s palace, the mansion Grand Master built after the earthquake.
 The courtyard is more than charming.